-The Rocky Mountain Rural Sustainability Initiative is funded by HFHC general funds, matched by a 3-year grant from the United States Department of Agriculture – Rural Development as a part of their Rural Capacity Development Initiative.
+The Rocky Mountain Rural Homeownership Project is funded by HFHC general funds, matched by a 3-year grant from the United States Department of Agriculture – Rural Development as a part of their Rural Capacity Development Initiative.

 Who qualifies for RMRS?

 HFHC is pleased to offer this exciting program outside of its traditional service area to Rocky Mountain states.
-When the application for RMRS was submitted in 2013, eligible affiliates from Colorado, Wyoming, New Mexico and Utah were contacted and asked to complete assurances qualifying them for the program.
+When the application for RMRHP was submitted in 2017, eligible affiliates from Colorado, Wyoming, New Mexico, Montana and Utah were contacted and asked to complete assurances qualifying them for the program.
 Those affiliates that returned the paperwork were included in the application and are eligible for the program.

 What are the benefits of RMRS to my affiliate?